pkic/pkimm/categories/interoperability/_index.md

 #### Assessment

 The following evidence should be available for the assessment of the requirement:
-- documented list of open standards used in the PKI
+- Documented list of open standards used in the PKI
-- policies requiring to use open standards
+- Policies requiring to use open standards
-- interview with the responsible person to verify understanding of the open standards
+- Interview with the responsible person to verify understanding of the open standards
-- review of training materials
+- Review of training materials

 #### References